Students Against Racism

 The group has won many awards for its workshops and presentations including:

-In partnership with A Fairer World, the Students Against Racism deliver a three inclusion programs.
+In partnership with A Fairer World, the Students Against Racism deliver powerful anti-racism workshops.

 Living in Between is a multi-award winning anti-racism workshop that aims to create more inclusive schools and workplaces by providing an opportunity for Tasmanians to get to know people who have arrived as refugees and migrants.
 The workshop includes stories and activities that explore the consequences of racism and how it can be addressed.
 Over 10,000 people have participated in Living in Between workshops since its inception in 2008.